The List of Famous Mormon Singers might surprise you!

 Panic! at the Disco bandmember, who plays bass and sings back-up vocals, Dallon Weekes, grew up as a member of the Church of Latter-Day Saints.
 His bandmate, Brandon Urie, had a similar upbringing in the faith but has since walked away battling with the beliefs and confessions of the church.

-From Gladys Knight to Tyler Glen, famous Mormon singers have helped to shape the Christian music scene over generation.
+From Gladys Knight to Tyler Glen, famous Mormon singers have helped to shape the Christian music scene over generations.